-Find the Cheapest Auto Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 Hail can cause devastating damage to your car, but luckily, car insurance will take care of it if you have comprehensive insurance.
-Read on to familiarize yourself with how to what to do after your car is struck with hail.
+Read on to familiarize yourself with what to do after your car is struck with hail.

 If you do not have comprehensive car insurance, your insurance company will not pay for the damages to your car no matter what.
-Comprehensive insurance is the only way to have hail be covered.
+Comprehensive insurance is the only way to have hail damage covered.
 Generally, adding comprehensive coverage costs an extra $100 to $300 per year, and considering a hail storm can end up costing you thousands of dollars, it's not a huge expense to pay.
-This is especially true if you are in an area that gets a lot of hail storms like Nebraska, Colorado, and Wyoming.
+This is especially true if you are in an area that gets a lot of hail storms like Nebraska, Colorado and Wyoming.

 Whether you file a claim after a hail storm depends on the extent of the damage.
-The average hail storm claim can reach upwards of $3,000, but for minor cases, it may not be greater than the cost of your deductible.
+The average hail storm claim can reach upward of $3,000, but for minor cases, it may not be greater than the cost of your deductible.
 Let's say your deductible is $500, and the hail puts a chip in a windshield.
 Most windshield chips can be repaired for less than $130 out of pocket, as we've found in previous analyses.

-In this case it would be more cost-effective to just pay the money rather than having to go through the insurer and pay the $500 deductible.
+In this case, it would be more cost-effective to just pay the money rather than having to go through the insurer and pay the $500 deductible.
 Even if the price of repairs ends up being slightly more than your deductible, filing a claim can cause your rates to go up.
 It may actually be cheaper for you to pay slightly above your deductible, so you don't have to pay more in premiums in the long run.

-Filing a claim for hail damage is done the same ways as other types of claims.
-Whatever your preferred method of contacting your company, either online or through phone, you should do it as soon as possible after the storm passes.
-If there is a major storm in an area, it is likely many of your neighbors or other drivers will be calling to file a claim, so it could take longer until you are actually served.
+Filing a claim for hail damage is done the same way as other types of claims.
+You should contact your company, either online or by phone, as soon as possible after the storm passes.
+If there is a major storm in an area, it is likely that many of your neighbors or other drivers will be calling to file a claim, so it could take longer until you are actually served.

 There are certain spots in the country where hail is more likely to happen, so you should be prepared.
 If you are getting car insurance in Texas, or Wyoming, Nebraska and other states along the Midwest, hail storms are more likely to damage your car, so you should have comprehensive insurance on your policy.
 Below you can see a map showing the number of hail incidents per county.